biddal/Asso_Run/README.md

 Install Lamp for apache, phpmyadmin, php or equivalent

 Install composer:
-typ in the consol $ composer install
+typ in the consol $ sudo apt-get install composer

 Install assetic for the css, JS and picture: typ in the consol $ composer require symfony/assetic-bundle